finalverse/libra2-core/aptos-move/libra2-vm-profiling/README.md

-# Aptos VM Profiling Scripts
+# Libra2 VM Profiling Scripts

-This is a collection of scripts to profile the Move VM and the Aptos VM using Valgrind, which allows us to tell how many machine instructions a Move instruction or a certain VM procedure costs.
+This is a collection of scripts to profile the Move VM and the Libra2 VM using Valgrind, which allows us to tell how many machine instructions a Move instruction or a certain VM procedure costs.